oredions/Fotokite/README.md

 [Visual servoing for teleoperation using a tethered UAV](http://ieeexplore.ieee.org/document/8088155/)

-Motion planning for a UAV with a straight or kinked tether (submitted to IROS 2018)
+Motion planning for a UAV with a straight or kinked tether (accepted to IROS 2018)

-Indoor UAV Localization Using a Tether (submitted to SSRR 2018)
+Indoor UAV Localization Using a Tether (accepted to SSRR 2018)

 ## Run